In this post, I’m about to give you some of the best pieces of life advice I have ever received that changed my life.

 6. Change your thinking, change your life.

-It’s our thinking that determines what happens to us in life—not our circumstances.
+Our thinking determines what happens to us in life—not our circumstances.

-So, to change our lives, we need to first change what we believe about ourselves and how we think.
+So, to change our lives, we must first change what we believe about ourselves and how we think.

 7. Find a mentor and do what they’re doing.

 Who are you watching and learning from?

 Success leaves clues.

 We can learn from those who have gone before us.

 If you find someone with the desired results, you need to do what they are doing.